NicoletaSerban/PawsitivelyAdorable/README.md

 - Create a chat box where you can give and recive information in real-time.

-- Adding new improvements usin React
+- Adding new improvements using React

+- Adding the feature 'lazy loding' for multiple posts

+- Adding a new section where the users cand verify if a specific food is safe for theier pets, using my own API

 ## Lessons Learned: